 2. Enjoy the beaches

-Between the 1st of October and the end of April every year, all the beaches in Brighton and Hove are dog friendly.
+Between the 1st of October and the end of April every year, all the dog friendly beaches in Brighton and Hove are available.
 There are many miles of these beaches, which dogs love walking on because they’re mostly pebbles.
 There are lots of areas with tidal pools, crabs and other marine life to sniff after, and you’ll pass under the superb structure of Brighton Palace Pier, with its amusement park, lights and attractions.
 Dogs aren’t allowed on the pier itself, but there are plenty of cafes, ice cream and food stalls at the shore end.